 Nashor's Tooth: I get a lot of flame for this, but Nashor’s is my favorite item in the game.
 Very few champions can benefit from every stat it gives, but one of the few is AP Voli.
 The AS and AP will make your ult a wrecking ball of death in teamfights.
 CDR will keep your ult up more often, and as your primary damage source this is invaluable.

-Catalyst the Protector: Gives you the health and sustain needed to farm top lane.
+catalyst the protector Catalyst the Protector: Gives you the health and sustain needed to farm top lane.
 The mana boost synergizes well with the higher cost of Majestic Roar harass.

 Liandry's Torment: Fun but expensive.
 Dreamscholar tested the item and found that his magic damage skyrocketed because of the teamfight damage.
 He also swapped Sunfire Cape for Randuin's Omen in his build so that the double damage would proc more often.
 Fun build to try out, although leaves you more susceptible to burst than usual.